Nibbles1202/DEVOPSALLSTARS-DAY-2/README.md

 🔒 Secure Infrastructure: Adheres to cloud security principles for robust and reliable operations.

 ## Prerequisites
-1️⃣ Sports API Key: Create a free account at sportsdata.io to access NBA game data.
+1️⃣ Sports API Key: Create a free account at sportsdata.io to access MLB game data.

 2️⃣ AWS Account: Set up an AWS account with basic knowledge of AWS services like SNS, Lambda, and EventBridge.